 - My Classes lists all classes of which you are a teacher.
 If you are assigning an assessment to classes that you don't teach, click on All Classes.
 You can filter to specific classes in the Search Classes box.

 - Assessments can be assigned to several classes at the same time by ticking each class you want to sit the assessment.

 - Assessments can be assigned to specific students instead of an entire class; select their class, then click Assign to specific students.

 To select content for your students to complete, click What?

-Browse to the content you want to assign and click Add lesson or Add list.
-When you have chosen all the content you want to include, click Confirm selection.
+Browse to the content you want to assign and tick the lessons you wish to add.
+When you have chosen all the content you want to include, click Confirm Selection.

 Customise included sections or questions (optional)

 If your assessment is based on Smart Lessons, you can exclude specific questions or whole sections from the assessment by clicking Preview and ticking the sections or questions you'd like to include/exclude.
 Information sections and Extended Response sections are automatically excluded because they are not suited to an automatically-marked exam.
 If you would like to include Extended Response sections, click on one of them and select Convert to manually-marked assessment.